Fanfic / The Universiad

 - Armchair Military: The failure of the First Incursion was in part due to these sorts "commanding" MILNET.
 Afterwards, GhanjRho had them deposed and replaced with properly able officers.

-- Boring but Practical: For all the Forum's general high tech level, it generally prefers to stick to more tried-and-tested designs.
-Of course, when your tech level is sub-Forerunner, what appears Boring to you is Awesome to many others.
+- Boring, but Practical: For all the Forum's general high tech level, it generally prefers to stick to more tried-and-tested designs.
+Of course, when your tech level is sub-Forerunner, what appears boring to some people is awesome to others.

 - Colonel Badass: There are a few, with Gideon Zero-Two-Zero being only the biggest of the lot.

 - Contrived Coincidence: In ckk's Infinite Stratos sidestory, it had to be peculiarly bad luck that the very person asked to try sniff out the local OSR undercover operative just happened to be that very operative.